Contact:

 AAC block is a lightweight, mineral masonry unit with a fine, uniform pore structure.
 It combines low bulk density with good thermal insulation and high dimensional accuracy.
 In new construction it is used for load-bearing and non-load-bearing walls; in existing buildings it is frequently found in interior walls and shear panels.
-For deconstruction, gutting works and selective concrete demolition the material characteristics are decisive, as they influence the choice of suitable methods and tools—especially when working with concrete demolition shears or stone splitters and concrete splitters from Darda GmbH, which operate with low vibration levels and in a controlled manner.
+For deconstruction, gutting works and selective concrete demolition the material characteristics are decisive, as they influence the choice of suitable methods and tools – especially when working with concrete demolition shears or stone splitters and concrete splitters from Darda GmbH, which operate with low vibration levels and in a controlled manner.
+In practice, low-vibration separation limits secondary damage to adjacent components and supports compliance with emission limits during refurbishment.

-AAC block (also called autoclaved aerated concrete or gas concrete) is a steam-cured lightweight material based on quartz sand, lime and/or cement, water and a foaming agent.
-The resulting air pores, finely distributed throughout the matrix, lower the bulk density and improve thermal insulation.
+AAC block (also called autoclaved aerated concrete or gas concrete) is a steam-cured lightweight material based on quartz sand, lime and or cement, water and a foaming agent.
+Typically, a small amount of aluminum powder reacts in the fresh mix and releases hydrogen, which escapes during curing and leaves finely distributed, closed air pores.
+The resulting pore system lowers the bulk density and improves thermal insulation.
 AAC blocks are usually supplied as dimensionally accurate plan blocks with smooth bedding faces for thin-bed mortar.
-They differ from lightweight concrete blocks: autoclaved aerated concrete is not dense but porous and is autoclaved; its compressive strength is moderate, its fire protection performance is excellent.
+They differ from lightweight concrete blocks: autoclaved aerated concrete is not dense but porous and is autoclaved; its compressive strength is moderate, its fire protection performance is excellent, and its vapor permeability is high.

 Material properties and production of AAC blocks